joergschwarzwaelder/hhc2022/Holiday Eggs.md

 # Holiday Eggs

 ### Jason
-This year Jason is the dead canary in the underground.
+This year Jason is the dead canary in the underground ("I'm not dead.
+I'm merely resting." - reference to Monty Python's Dead Parrot).
 We can pull the handle in the birdcage and it makes a flush noise (reference to last year where Jason was a toilet flush handle).

 ### Shenanigans